 Some of the topics covered during the 11 week class are criminal investigation, crime scene processing, evidence, firearms, and law enforcement procedures, in addition to presentations by specialized units including the Drug and Vice Enforcement (DAVE), SWAT, K-9, and the Bomb Squad.
 Participants are encouraged to schedule ride-a-longs with patrol officers.

-Applying to the CPA (for adults 18 years of age or older)
+CPA Class #20 will start August 13, 2015 (for adults 18 years of age or older).

-Junior Citizens' Police Academy
+Junior Citizens' Police Academy (JCPA)

 Junior Citizens' Police Academy Application >>